Freddy-cod/Take-Home-Test---Cogrammar/Section A/README.md

 results[sortedWord] += [word]

 ```

-To further understand the logical flow and the reasoning behind grouping anagrams , i suggest that you have a look a
+In terms of correctness , your code does not fullfill the specifications .To further understand the logical flow and the reasoning behind grouping anagrams , i suggest that you have a look a
 at this resource (https://www.geeksforgeeks.org/python-group-anagrams-from-given-list/)
 # Style